Solar Powered District Heating Project

 CHOICES Consortium wins DECC Heat Network Innovation contract

-Clean Energy Prospector, Eunomia, ICAX and the University of Bath have been awarded feasibility assessment funding from DECC.
-The consortium’s CHOICES project is demonstrating a small-scale, modular heat and power Energy Centre in Easton, Bristol, using surplus solar PV in summer to charge an interseasonal borehole thermal energy store using air source energy.
+Clean Energy Prospector, Eunomia, ICAX and the University of Bath were awarded feasibility assessment funding from DECC followed by a full grant.
+The consortium’s CHOICES project demonstrates a small-scale, modular heat and power Energy Centre in Easton, Bristol, using surplus solar PV in summer to charge an interseasonal borehole thermal energy store using air source heat pumps: in winter heat is provided to a district energy network by ground source heat pumps which transfer heat from the warm thermal store.

 The CHOICES Energy Centre: